Computing square-free polarized abelian varieties over finite fields: Polarizations and automorphisms in

 So by Proposition \ref{prop:howepol} we have that $a$ corresponds to a polarization if and only if $a=-\bar{a}$ and $\bar{a}$ is $\Phi$-non-positive.
 For the statement about the degree, see \cite[Section 4]{how04}. \item The element $v$ must be an automorphism of $I$, hence must be a unit of the multiplicator ring $(I:I)$.
 The diagram

 must commute, i.e.~ $a=\bar v a'v$.
-In particular, if $a'=a$ then, being $a$ a non-zero divisor (since it corresponds to an isogeny), this is equivalent to $v\bar{v}=1$, that is $v$ is a torsion unit, see \cite[Proposition 7.1]{Neukirch99}. \end{enumerate} \end{proof} Note that such an ideal theoretic description was already used in \cite[Section 4]{how04} for simple abelian surfaces.
+In particular, if $a'=a$ then, $a$ being a non-zero divisor (since it corresponds to an isogeny), this is equivalent to~$v\bar{v}=1$, that is $v$ is a torsion unit, see~\cite[Proposition~7.1]{Neukirch99}. \end{enumerate} \end{proof} Note that such an ideal theoretic description was already used in \cite[Section~4]{how04} for simple abelian surfaces.

-Recall that given an abelian variety $A$, a polarization $a$ is said to be \emph{decomposable} if there exist two polarized abelian varieties $(B_1,b_1)$ and $(B_2,b_2)$ and an isomorphism $\psi:A\to B_1\times B_2$ such that $a=\psi^\vee\circ (b_1\times b_2) \circ \psi$. \begin{cor} Let $A$ be an abelian variety in $\AV(h)$ and put $I=\Eq(A)$.
+Recall that given an abelian variety $A$, a polarization $a$ is said to be \emph{decomposable} if there exist two polarized abelian varieties $(B_1,b_1)$ and $(B_2,b_2)$ and an isomorphism $\psi\colon A\to B_1\times B_2$ such that $a=\psi^\vee\circ (b_1\times b_2) \circ \psi$. \begin{cor} Let $A$ be an abelian variety in $\AV(h)$ and put $I=\Eq(A)$.
 Assume that $A$ admits a principal polarization $\lambda$.
-Then $(I:I)$ is a product of orders if and only if $(A,\lambda)$ is decomposable and hence it is not (geometrically) isomorphic to a Jacobian of a curve.
+Then $(I:I)$ is a product of orders if and only if $(A,\lambda)$ is decomposable and hence it is not (geometrically) isomorphic to the Jacobian of a curve.
 In particular, if $R$ is a product of orders, then the isogeny class associated to $h$ does not contain a Jacobian. \end{cor} \begin{proof} Put $S=(I:I)$.
 Then by Corollary \ref{cor:prod} $S$ is a product if and only if every abelian variety with endomorphism ring $S$ is isomorphic to a product of abelian varieties.
-In particular, if any one of them admits a principal polarization, this would be decomposable by Theorem \ref{thm:idpol} and hence cannot be isomorphic (as a polarized abelian variety) to the Jacobian of a curve. \end{proof}
+In particular, if any one of them admits a principal polarization, this would be decomposable by Theorem \ref{thm:idpol} and hence cannot be isomorphic (as a polarized abelian variety) to the Jacobian of a curve. \end{proof} \begin{remark} We cannot state a result analogous to Corollary \ref{cor:jacobians1} without assuming that $h$ is squarefree. \end{remark}